Homological Lagrangian monodromy for some monotone tori: Introduction

 Some obvious questions remain unanswered.

-\begin{question} Do the two groups left open in \cref{ClassificationThm}\ref{rk2} arise? \end{question}
+\begin{question} Do the two groups left open in \cref{Theorem4}\ref{rk2} arise? \end{question}

-We conjecture that the answer is yes, for the following reason.
+We expect that the answer is yes, for the following reason.
 These two groups---which are generated by rotations of $H_1(L)$ of order $2$ and $3$ respectively---are subgroups of other groups that definitely \emph{do} arise, isomorphic to the dihedral groups $D_4$ and $D_6$ of order $4$ and $6$.
-So any argument that ruled them out would say `if $\HLM$ contains a rotation of order $2$ or $3$ then it also contains a reflection', which would be a remarkable dynamical result.
-It would be even more surprising because there are two different types of reflection (for example, $D_4$ can arise from a square lattice where the reflection is either in a coordinate axis or in a diagonal line), and for each type there exist examples where it does not occur.
+So any argument that ruled them out would say `if $\HLM$ contains a rotation of order $2$ or $3$ then it must also contain a reflection', which would be a remarkable dynamical result.